- (void)viewDidLoad {

 [self.view addSubview:navController.view];

-= [[[UIViewController alloc] init] autorelease];
+one = [[[UIViewController alloc] init] autorelease];

 [one.view setBackgroundColor:[UIColor blueColor]];